|

 Above

-surface, the metal-detector and GPR combination worked well
+surface, the metal-detector and GPR combination worked

 - with the GPR kicking in on everything with bulk that the metal-detector